ElektraInitiative/libelektra/doc/help/kdb.md

 - `kdb set /sw/elektra/kdb/#0/current/quiet 1`:
   Be quiet for every tool.

+If `%` is passed to
+`-p` or `--profile`, the KDB will not be consulted for configuration and only the command-line arguments are used.

 ## PROFILES

-Profiles allow users to change many/all configuration options of a tool at once.
+Profiles allow users to change many/all configuration settings of a tool at once.
 It influences from where the KDB entries are read.
+Without a `-p` or `--profile` argument following profiles are used (in the order of preference):

+- `current`:
+  Is the profile to be used only if no `-p` argument was used.
+- `%`:
+  Is the fallback profile.
+It will be used if keys cannot be found in the main profile.

 For example if you use:<br>
 	`kdb export -p admin system`